iclemente99/FloREN/README.md

 ### 1. Adata object (`./data/`)
 - **VARS**: The adata object should only contain the genes that you want to work with (e.x: 2000 HVG). adata.var_names will be the gene names used.
-- **MATRIX**: The matrix used for the model is going to be the adata.layers['logcounts'] - Make sure that this layer exist and contains the log normalized data.
+- **MATRIX**: The matrix used for the model is going to be the adata.layers['logcounts'] by default - You can change the adata.layers to use.
 - **OBS**: The adata.obs_names will be the cell names used.
 The obs used are going to be "patient_id" for sample aggregation and "group" for supervised classification task.
 - **Note**: In the actual version, if you want to work at tfs level, you should work on an adata object where adata.vars are the tfs obtained by methods like pyscenic or decoupler.
-Still important to have the adata.layers['logcounts'].
+Still important to have the adata.layers['logcounts'] (or similar) defined.

 ### 2. Cell-Cell Connection Matrices (`./data/cell_connections/`)
 - **Location**: `./data/cell_connections/`
 - **Format**: One matrix file per sample, stored as a csv file.
 - **Dimensions**: Each matrix should have dimensions `[M, M]`, where `M` = number of cells (matching the number of cells in the corresponding gene expression matrix).
 - **Content**: The matrix represents cell-cell connections (e.g., adjacency matrix).
-- **Naming**: Files should match the sample identifiers used in `adata.obs.apatient_id`
+- **Naming**: Files should match the sample identifiers used in `adata.obs.patient_id`

 ## 🚀 Usage

 ### Step 1: Build Heterogenous Graph

+This step will make sure the input is in the correct format, will run the autoencoders compression and the gene-regulatory network inference.

 ```bash